webkoils/magic-set-editor/README.md

-# Magic Set Editor Monorepo
+# Magic Editor Online

 [Roadmap](https://github.com/webkoils/magic-set-editor/wiki).
 [UI Component Library](https://magic-set-editor-ui.vercel.app)

-Based on Tokyo Monorepo
+Magic Card Editor is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

 ## DISCLAIMER:

-This a totally free, open-source project.

 Magic Set Editor is intended for creating custom cards only, and should not be used to attempt the creation or distribution of counterfeits of real items produced by Wizards of the Coast, Konami, or other companies.
 Nor should any custom cards generated be passed off as if they are real in any setting.

-Magic the Gathering is a trademark of Wizards of the Coast, Inc., a subsidiary of Hasbro, Inc.
 All other trademarks are owned by whoever owns them.

 ## What's inside?